All Episodes

 And hey, you can't blame him.

-I mean you gotta throw it all against the wall in the appeals process.
+I mean, you got to throw it all against the wall in the appeals process.

 We're talking about life without parole.

-Let me give you a little heads up of what's coming on the program today.
+Let me give you a little heads up on what's coming on the program today.

-Uh Marco Rubio, this is a there's a fascinating, I've spent a little bit of time of time now analyzing um his actual announce.
+I've spent a little bit of time now analyzing his actual announcement.

 I didn't watch it live.